Travyssm/game-backlog-p/README.md

   ![access_mob](docs/access_mob.png)
   ![access_desk](docs/access_desk.png)

+### User Stories Testing

+  1. As a first time visitor, I want to be able to register for an account.
+      * You can sign up to have your own account using the register button that takes you to the sign up page.
+  2. As a first time visitor, I want to be able to easily navigate the site.
+      * A user can navigate through the sites content easily using the navbar that can be accessed on every page.
+The logo also redirects to the login page or dashboard if signed in.
+  3. As a returning visitor, I want to be able to log in to my account.
+      * A user can log in to their account and view their dashboard by using the login button once they have signed up for an account.
+  4. As a returning visitor, I want to be able to see what games have been added by other users
+      * The main games tab will show all games that have been submitted by users.
+  5. As a returning visitor, I want to be able to edit and delete games and genres.
+      * The genres and game pages allow users to edit and delete submitted games and genres via the respective buttons.
+The user is asked whether they want to confirm delete beforehand.

 ## Known Bugs
  - When on mobile/tablet the select menu to choose a genre when adding or editing a game does not always set the right value when clicked, however this seems to work fine on desktop.